torgeiba/torgeiba.github.io/_posts/2022-09-08-binomial-theorem.md

-The core aspect of the theorem is that it relates what is essentially a product of sums to a sum of products.
+A core aspect of the theorem is that it relates what is essentially a product of sums to a sum of products.

 $$ (x + y)^d = \prod_{i=1}^d (x + y)  = \sum_{i=0}^d  \binom{d}{i} x^{d-i}y^i $$